A kinder, more effective path than boot camps

 We accept insurance

-We work with most major insurance providers to minimize your out-of-pocket costs.
-Let’s check to see if your provider will cover your teen’s treatment.
+We work with most major Arizona insurance providers to minimize out-of-pocket costs.
+We’ll help you determine whether your provider covers your teen’s treatment.

 FAQs about teen boot camps